MuhamedHekal/BashDBMS/README.md

 │   └── DBs_names/           # Directory for databases
 │       └── tables_name/     # Directory for tables within a database
 │           └── tables_data/ # File(s) storing table data
+│           └── logfile.log  # log file for table in this databases
 │   └── logfile.log          # file that contain all logs made in this RDMS
 └── docs/                    # Documentation files